da-moon/core-utils/README.md

 }
 ```

-after this, every time you save a file with `#!/usr/bin/env bash` shebang, it would run shell check on all
+after this, every time you save a file with `#!/usr/bin/bash` shebang, it would run shell check on all
 workspace files that had the shebang.

 - [ ] `get-protobuf` : installs latest version of protobuf compiler.